RagnarB83/ash-documentation/docs/ORCA-interface.rst

     #Run a broken-symmetry DFT geometry optimization
     Optimizer(theory=ORCAcalc, fragment=frag)

-Running this job would have the effect of ASH initially writing an ORCA inputfile containing broken-symmetry settings (Flipspin and FinalMS keywords, high-spin multiplicity etc.) but this would only apply to the first step of the geometry optimization.
+Running the above job would have the effect of ASH initially writing an ORCA inputfile containing broken-symmetry settings (Flipspin and FinalMS keywords, high-spin multiplicity etc.) but this would only apply to the first step of the geometry optimization.
 Once the ORCATheory object has been run once with broken-symmetry settings, the broken-symmetry feature is automatically turned off.
 The next time the ORCATheory object is run (the next geometry optimization step of the above example), ASH creates an ORCA inputfile